xiongnemo/sqlite-afl/culling.md

          ../afl-cmin -t 20 -i tmp1 -o cull1 -f culldb -- ./fuzzershell --database culldb db-fuzz-ck.txt

          ../afl-cmin -t 20 -i tmp1 -o cull1 -- ./fuzzershell

+# Loading culled content into fuzzdataN.db files

+After culling test cases, they can to be loaded into one of the test/fuzzdataN.db files of the [main SQLite source repository](http://www.sqlite.org/src) so that they are rerun during normal testing.
+For SQL tests, create the new database as follows:

+         fuzzcheck f1.db --load-sql cull1/*
+         fuzzcheck f1.db -m 'Comment here'

+For Database tests, use the following commands:

+         fuzzcheck f1.db --load-sql db-fuzz-ck.txt
+         fuzzcheck f1.db --load-db cull1/*
+         fuzzcheck f1.db -m 'Comment here'

+After creating the new database f1.db (and testing it using "fuzzcheck f1.db") copy it into the appropriately named fuzzdataN.db file in test/ of the main repository and commit.